replicatedhq/help-center/content/docs/custom-plugins.md

-+++
-title = "Custom Plugins"
+---
+title: Custom Plugins
+description: Flexible and extensible way to add custom features
+weight: 20
+draft: false
+toc: true
-description = "Flexible and extensible way to add custom features" weight = 20 draft = false toc = true bref = "Kube has a lot to offer in terms of extensibility and flexibility, and plugins are the way of doing incredible things without bloating the core.
-With plugins, you can extend existing features, make them more interactive, or you can crate completely new functionality."
+bref: Kube has a lot to offer in terms of extensibility and flexibility, and plugins are the way of doing incredible things without bloating the core.
+With plugins, you can extend existing features, make them more interactive, or you can crate completely new functionality.
-+++
+---

 <h3 class="section-head" id="h-plugin"><a href="#h-plugin">Plugin Template</a></h3>
 <p>Here's what a generic plugin looks like.
 This template gives an overall idea of what you can do with plugins in Kube.
 Feel free to use this one as a boilerplate for your custom plugins.</p>